zchochul/AliceO2/README.md

 ## How to run a code?
 In your directory with an AOD file type: <br>
 `alienv enter O2Physics/latest` and  `alien-token-init your-cern-nickname`<br>
-Then to run your code you only need to type: <br>
+Then to run your code you need to type: <br>
 `./o2-analysistutorial-simple-analysis --aod-file <aod_file_name> -b` <br>
 But sometimes you need to add more for it to work.
-When you see `Exception caught: Couldn't get TTree [sth]` you need to add it to your analysis. <br>
+When you see `Exception caught: Couldn't get TTree O2[sth]` you need to add a helper task that creates this [sth] table to your analysis. <br>
 <details><summary>Example</summary>
 <p>

 While performing PID analysis you need to type for example: <br>
 `./o2-analysistutorial-simple-analysis --aod-file <aod_file_name> --aod-memory-rate-limit 100000000000000 -b | o2-analysis-pid-tpc -b | o2-analysis-pid-tof -b | o2-analysis-trackselection -b | o2-analysis-tracksextention -b ` <br>
  Those o2-analysis-pid-tpc and other tasks are called **helper tasks** and they are used to produce tables that will be later used in the analysis.
-But keep in mind not everything might be useful in your case. <br>
+But keep in mind not everything might be useful in your case.
+For more examples look at the files section of this repository. <br>
 The `-b` option stops GUI from showing.
 In `--aod-memory-rate-limit 100000000000000` option tells you the largest shared memory size in bytes that is allowed to be filled with tables that are read from input files.

 </p>